MLGlobalHealth/sps/README.md

 - Install `poetry`: `curl -sSL https://install.python-poetry.org | python3 -`
 - Setup env: `cd sps && poetry install`
 - Run tests: `poetry run pytest`
+- [Optional]: Install the package locally using `pip install -e .` from the git root directory so that the version you're using in the current environment is "live."